pbrandiezs/udacity-fullstack-project-item-catalog/vagrant/catalog/README.md

 This program demonstrates CRUD operations using an Item Catalog.

-*   Create: Ability to crate an airpline item
+*   Create: Ability to create an airplane item
 *   Read:   Ability to read an inventory list showing category name, item name, item description.
 Ability to show item detail, login required.
 *   Update: Ability to edit item detail, login required.
 *   Delete: Ability to delete an item, login required and must be item creator.